Traveling with a US Visa

 Exceptions to the Automatic Visa Revalidation Rule

-• Citizens of Mexico and adjacent islands: Citizens of Mexico and countries of the adjacent islands are not eligible for Automatic Visa Revalidation when traveling to their home country.
+- Citizens of Mexico and adjacent islands: Citizens of Mexico and countries of the adjacent islands may or may not be eligible for Automatic Visa Revalidation when traveling to their home country, depending on their individual circumstances.
 Citizens of Mexico and the adjacent islands can use Automatic Visa Revalidation when traveling to Canada.

 Maintaining Status during Cruise Trips